Dront/snake/README.md

 1) New fruit may appear just under the snake.
 Fix.

+2) A few fruits may appear on field at the same time.

 2) Load maps from file.
 For now, it's just the hardcoded default map.

 3) Refactor like half of the code.